vuejs/eslint-plugin-vue/docs/rules/README.md

 ::: tip Legend
   :wrench: Indicates that the rule is fixable, and using `--fix` option on the [command line](https://eslint.org/docs/user-guide/command-line-interface#fixing-problems) can automatically fix some of the reported problems.

+  :bulb: Indicates that some problems reported by the rule are manually fixable by editor [suggestions](https://eslint.org/docs/developer-guide/working-with-rules#providing-suggestions).
 :::